feelpp/feelpp-book/GLOSSARY.md

 ## UMFPACK

 UMFPACK /ˈʌmfpæk/ is a set of routines for solving sparse linear systems of the form Ax=b, using the Unsymmetric MultiFrontal method (Matrix A is not required to be symmetric) [source: https://en.wikipedia.org/wiki/UMFPACK]

+## Pastix

+PaStiX (Parallel Sparse matriX package) is a scientific library that provides a high performance parallel solver for very large sparse linear systems based on direct methods.
+Numerical algorithms are implemented in single or double precision (real or complex) using LLt, LDLt and LU with static pivoting (for non symmetric matrices having a symmetric pattern).
+This solver provides also an adaptive blockwise iLU(k) factorization that can be used as a parallel preconditioner using approximated supernodes to build a coarser block structure of the incomplete factors.